Canton Michigan

 The Wayne-Westland section of Canton is split between both John Glenn High School in Westland, and Wayne Memorial High School in Wayne.

 A portion is in the Plymouth-Canton Community Schools.
+All other schools lie in other school districts.

 (* Part of the Plymouth-Canton Educational Park)